 Learn More About This Program

 The Master of Science In Athletic Training program has been uniquely designed to offer clinical field experiences in the fall and spring semesters under the direct supervision of certified athletic trainers in a variety of settings, including Shenandoah University, other affiliated colleges and universities, affiliated high schools, affiliated professional athletic training room settings and affiliated sports medicine clinics.
-As a graduate program, the Division of Athletic Training is committed to incorporating clinical research as part of the entry-level educational experience.
+As a graduate program, the Division of Athletic Training is committed to incorporating clinical research as part of the professional educational experience.
 Students propose, perform, defend and present a scientific study as a culminating project in the curriculum.

 Alumni Shatora Lane ‘12, ‘14 continued her education in Athletic Training at Shenandoah after graduating with her bachelors degree.
 She received her masters which led to her successful career.
 Lane is the head athletic trainer at Shepherd University.
 Lane works with staff to provide on-site care for athletes, handles prevention programs, and postsurgical rehabilitation.
 Lane thanks the Shenandoah community for her success and tells future students, “ If you have an idea or passion, reach out to someone on campus that specializes in that area and enlist their advice or mentorship.”

 Eric Rhodes’ ‘13 dream became a reality when he accepted an assistant strength and conditioning coach position at the University of Maryland.
 “The SU baseball program helped me develop leadership skills and a great work ethic that pushed me every single day to be the best person that I could be.”